Argonne-National-Laboratory/srlife/doc/sphinx/source/tutorial.rst

     for tube in panel.tubes.values():
       tube.make_1D(tube.h/2, 0)

-For now, srlife only provides a single solver of each type and all the solution parameters have sensible default values.
-However, the following code could be changed to use a custom thermal, structural, or damage solver or to change how the module solves the thermal and structural subproblems:
+The follow then defines numerical solver parameters and the actual thermohydraulic, structural, and damage solvers to use in the problem.

 .. code:: python

     # Setup some solver parameters
     params = solverparams.ParameterSet()
-  params['progress_bars'] = True # Print a progress bar to the screen as we solve params['nthreads'] = 1 # Solve will run in multithreaded mode, set to number of available cores params['system']['atol'] = 1.0e-4 # During the standby very little happens, lower the atol to accept this result
+    params['progress_bars'] = True # Print a progress bar to the screen as we solve params['nthreads'] = 4 # Solve will run in multithreaded mode, set to number of available cores params['system']['atol'] = 1.0e-4 # During the standby very little happens, lower the atol to accept this result

     # Choose the solvers, i.e. how we are going to solve the thermal,
     # single tube, structural system, and damage calculation problems.
-  # Right now there is only one option for each
     # Define the thermal solver to use in solving the heat transfer problem
-  thermal_solver = thermal.FiniteDifferenceImplicitThermalSolver(
+    thermal_solver = thermal.ThermohydraulicsThermalSolver(params["thermal"])
-      params["thermal"])
     # Define the structural solver to use in solving the individual tube problems
     structural_solver = structural.PythonTubeSolver(params["structural"])
     # Define the system solver to use in solving the coupled structural system
     system_solver = system.SpringSystemSolver(params["system"])
     # Damage model to use in calculating life
     damage_model = damage.TimeFractionInteractionDamage(params["damage"])

 The user might consider changing the `params['nthreads']` parameter to match the number of cores on their machine, to speed up the analysis.